vinnciane/resume/content/samples/cli-documentation.md

 To call any action using the CLI, the following syntax is used: `anonymizer` *\<command\> \<parameters\>*.

 Support of the commands from the previous versions of Anonymizer CLI is maintained.
 Refer to the command **alias** to know the previous name of a command.
-If you were using the previous version of the Anonymizer CLI, the commands

 ### Common parameters